danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 +++

-This series of posts is an opinionated tutorial for setting up production-grade Kubernetes clusters & deployments on AWS. [^1] It aims to be as detailed and correct as possible and will provide complete pieces of relevant source code.
+This series of posts is an opinionated tutorial for setting up production-grade Kubernetes clusters & deployments on AWS [^1].
+It aims to be as detailed and correct as possible and will provide complete pieces of relevant source code.

 This tutorial is split into 2 parts.
 The first part is devoted to creating EKS & supporting infra, and the second part describes Dagster installation.